 Motorola introduces Wi-Fi card for 2.4, 4.9 GHz

-Motorola recently announced the launch of the WDE1000, which the vendor giant touts as the first 2.4 GHz and 4.9 GHz dual-band Wi-Fi card for citywide and ad-hoc connectivity.
+Motorola today announced the launch of the WDE1000, which the vendor giant touts as the first 2.4 GHz and 4.9 GHz dual-band Wi-Fi card for muncipalwide and ad-hoc connectivity.

 Although part of Motorola’s MotoMesh portfolio, the WDE1000 dual-band card is a standards-based product that can be used with any 802.11b/g network, said Rick Rotondo, director of marketing for Motorola’s mesh-networks product group.
 The card’s unique antenna design creates 18 dBm of gain at 2.4 GHz and 20 dBm at 4.9 GHz, he said.

-Other features of the dual-band card are its ability to work in extreme temperature environments — from -30° C (-22° F) to 60° C (140° F) — and its ability to support encryption schemes such as AES, Rotondo said.
-An antenna port on the card allows a cable connection to an external antenna, and the 4.9 GHz radio in the card can be configured to work in 5 MHz, 10 MHz or 20 MHz channels, he said.
+Other features of the dual-band card are its ability to work in extreme temperature environments—from minus 30 degrees Celsius (minus 22 degrees Fahrenheit) to 60 degrees Celsius (140 degrees Fahrenheit)—and its ability to support encryption schemes such as AES, Rotondo said.
+An antenna port on the card allows a cable connection to an external antenna, and the 4.9 GHz radio in the card can be configured to work 5 MHz, 10 MHz or 20 MHz channels, he said.

-Commercially available, the WDE1000 card has been beta-tested in Tulsa, Okla.
+Commercially available today, the WDE1000 card has been beta tested in Tulsa, Okla.